WestlyEdge/terraform-ecs-ha-cluster-1/README.md

 # terraform-ecs-ha-cluster-1

 Apply this terraform project to create a self contained, highly available, production-ready ECS host cluster...

+- developed and tested with Terraform v0.10.4

-- with ha Consul
+- installs Consul as an ECS service
     - view Consul logs at Cloudwatch log group */ecs-ha-cluster-1/consul*
     - *terraform apply* will output the alb dns name

-- with ha Vault
+- installs Vault as an ECS service
     - view Vault logs at Cloudwatch log group */ecs-ha-cluster-1/vault*
     - *terraform apply* will output the alb dns name

-- developed and tested with Terraform v0.10.4

 ![ECS infra](img/ecs-infra.png)